-These traumatic events often take a significant toll on veterans psychological well-being.
+These traumatic events often take a significant toll on veterans psychological well-being and over the years, many veterans have completed our drug rehab and alcohol rehab programme.
 Unfortunately, many veterans attempt to cope with these challenges by ‘self-medicating’ with drugs and alcohol.

 In this post, we discuss nine reasons why so many veterans turn to drugs and alcohol, and then we offer nine steps veterans can take to reverse their fortunes now they are a part of ‘civilian’ life.

-But before we dive into the meat of this post, we would life to introduce you to Karl:
+But before we dive into the meat of this post, we would like to introduce you to Karl:

 Meet Karl, a 34-year-old veteran from Texas